ngcp-project/ngcp-project.github.io/src/content/docs/gcs/User Interface/State Management/zustand-stores.md

 ## Creating a Store

 This guide will assume there is already a backend API set up.
 At the very least, a `types.rs` file (which you can find under `src-tauri/src/[api name]`).
-For examples of stores, please refer to the **Implementation** section in the sidebar.

 ### Initialization